-In light of rising energy costs and environmental concerns, energy efficiency is an increasingly desirable feature on the checklist of new home buyers in the Portland area.
+In light of rising energy costs and environmental concerns, energy efficiency is an increasingly desirable feature on the checklist of new home buyers.
 Just because a home is newly built, however, does not necessarily mean it is energy efficient.

-When you’re building a new custom home in Oregon, you must do your due diligence to ensure energy efficiency is a top priority throughout both design and construction.
+When you are building a custom home in Oregon you must do your due diligence to ensure energy efficiency is a top priority throughout both design and construction.
 One of the best ways to know your home will reduce your energy use and save you money, in the long run, is by adhering to guidelines of the U.S. Environmental Protection Agency’s ENERGY STAR program.
 Residential properties must meet a variety of strict energy-efficiency specifications in order to earn the label of an ENERGY STAR-certified home.

 What are the Features and Benefits of Energy Efficient Homes?